theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/installation.md

 | TransactionRecorder.exe | Small tool to record batch sequences and create appropriate .NET code (see [Batch Input Background Processing](/link)) |
 | IdocSchemeGenerator.exe | 	Small tool to generate XML schemas for IDocs (see [XML-Support for IDoc programming](/link)) |
 | FunctionTemplateGenerator.exe | Small tool to generate XML templates for RFCFunction objects (see [Improve your Perfor-mance by Using Templates](/link)) |

+After the installation you are able to use ERPConnect in your .NET environment.
+If you want to use the the LINQ Designer, please run the right LINQToERPSetup for your VisualStudio environment.
+Details you can find in the LINQToERP chapter here.